How Do You Win a Child Custody Case in California?

 - The family law judge makes the orders.
-Those orders may be the result of you and the other parent’s agreement.
+Those orders may be the result of your and the other parent's agreement.
 Those orders may be the result of you and the other parent not agreeing.
 Here is what the judge cares about:

 - Admissible evidence in support of each parent's position,

 - A basis set forth in the Family Code that supports your position to limit the other parent's parenting time and that of the other parent, and